 In 1871, the grand Western Railway line through Palmerston was completed.
 Although the railway helped the local economy, the expansion of the rail yard through Queen Street posed a serious threat to pedestrians.
 To ensure public safety, the Railway Commission of Canada ordered the town to close Queen Street and in 1911 the Grand Trunk built a 700' steel pedestrian bridge over the yard.
 The yard closed, and in 1998 the town purchased the site.

 The sole remaining pedestrian railway bridge in Ontario, the Palmerston Railway Pedestrian Bridge was originally built in 1912 to allow schoolchildren safe passage over the railway tracks.
 Now it serves as a symbol of Palmerston’s railway heritage and as the signature feature of the Lions Heritage Park.
 The Pedestrian Bridge turned one hundred years old in 2012.

-Built in 1875: Original home of Robert P. Anderson.
+Built in 1874: Original home of John & Jane Bolton.

-Built in 1875: Original home of James Smith.
+Built in 1894: Original home of Robert Grieves.

-Built in 1875: Original home of William Gordon.
+Built in 1879: Original home of Richard & Ann Dowling.